coderefinery/git-collaborative/index.md

 that you will interact with [GitHub](https://github.com)-based repositories even if you choose to host your Git repository on another platform.

+We also encourage course participants to use our new [Nordic research software repository platform](https://source.coderefinery.org), for more information see [http://coderefinery.org/repository/](http://coderefinery.org/repository/).

 ## Prerequisites